 If you are moving to Spain after Brexit, this may still be an option for you.
 The withdrawal agreement means that UK citizens can use an EHIC or GHIC card to obtain low-cost public healthcare in Spain.

 Please feel free to ask any questions you have in the comments below.
-We’ve experienced the system, so we’re happy to share our knowledge of private health insurance in Spain.
+We’ve experienced the system, so we’re happy to share our knowledge of private health insurance plans in Spain.